hannahrim/COVID-19_Readiness_and_Response/README.md

 # Data Management
 The data are available in many formats (CSV, JSON, geoJSON, XML, to name a few), and also via Application Program Interface (API).
 We will acquire the data and load it into a PostgreSQL database at Amazon RDS.

+Data were downloaded from the DHS Project website in .CSV format.
+The data from the facility assessment was recoded in Statistical Package for the Social Sciences (SPSS) Version 18 for Windows.
+From the 1700 variables in the datafile a subset of 30 relevant to the analysis was extracted, coded, merged with the GPS data and across countries before being  downloaded to .CSV.
+It was then imported into PostreSQL.
+Demographic data, also from the DHS Project, was downloaded for the four focal countries from the Statcompiler (https://www.statcompiler.com/en/).

 [Sample data](https://github.com/hannahrim/COVID-19_Readiness_and_Response/blob/Jueun-Lee/sampleData.csv)

 # Dashboard
 We will use Tableau to create graphics (bar charts) to show differences between geographic areas for different predictors.
 We will use Flask to show a map of readiness for infection control within the country.

 # Model (Data Analysis)
 We used a supervised machine learning classification model to classify health facilities and districts as either ready to provide health services safely (i. used adequate readiness for infection control and prevention), or not ready.
 We used python with the sklearn, numpy, pandas, scipy modules to explore the accuracy, precision and recall of predictions from several approaches;  Logistic regression, Support Vector Models (SVM), Decision Trees, and Gradient Boosted Tree.

+Data were called from the PostgreSQL database at Amazon RDS using SQLAlchemy and Flask.
+We made a dataframe to select out variables for the analysis and removed missing values using DropNa().

 We ran into problems of convergence and needed to scale the data using the "tandardScaler from sklearn.preprocessing.
 After scaling the the outcome variable we had to convert the data type from float to integer in order to run the model successfully.
 We had a very small minority class (i.e. facility is prepared) and needed to oversample to boost the ability to make predictions.
 We tried random and SMOTE for oversampling, and SMOTEENN for combination sampling, though there was no appreciable difference in performance among the different methods.
 We varied predictors to find the optimum set which provided the highest predictive value.

 ## Predicators: